Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining

 \section{Abstract}

-Extensive data labeling on neurophysiological signals is often prohibitively expensive or impractical, as it may require particular infrastructure or domain expertise.
-To address the appetite for data of deep learning methods, we present for the first time a Fourier-based modeling framework for self-supervised pre-training of neurophysiology signals.
-The intuition behind our approach is simple: frequency and phase distribution of neurophysiology signals reveal the underlying neurophysiological activities of the brain and muscle.
-Our approach first randomly masks out a portion of the input signal and then predicts the missing information from either spatiotemporal or the Fourier domain.
-Pre-trained models can be potentially used for downstream tasks such as sleep stage classification using electroencephalogram (EEG) signals and gesture recognition using electromyography (EMG) signals.
+Deep learning associated with neurological signals is poised to drive major advancements in diverse fields such as medical diagnostics, neurorehabilitation, and brain-computer interfaces.
+The challenge in harnessing the full potential of these signals lies in the dependency on extensive, high-quality annotated data, which is often scarce and expensive to acquire, requiring specialized infrastructure and domain expertise.
+To address the appetite for data in deep learning, we present \textbf{Neuro-BERT}, a self-supervised pre-training framework of neurological signals based on masked autoencoding in the Fourier domain.
+The intuition behind our approach is simple: frequency and phase distribution of neurological signals can reveal intricate neurological activities.
+We propose a novel pre-training task dubbed \textbf{Fourier Inversion Prediction (FIP)}, which randomly masks out a portion of the input signal and then predicts the missing information using the Fourier inversion theorem.
+Pre-trained models can be potentially used for various downstream tasks such as sleep stage classification and gesture recognition.
 Unlike contrastive-based methods, which strongly rely on carefully hand-crafted augmentations and siamese structure, our approach works reasonably well with a simple transformer encoder with no augmentation requirements.
-By evaluating our method on several benchmark datasets, including both EEG and EMG, we show that our modeling approach improves downstream neurophysiological related tasks by a large margin.
+By evaluating our method on several benchmark datasets, we show that \textbf{Neuro-BERT} improves downstream neurological-related tasks by a large margin.